akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240330000000/index.md

 Categories: cs-CL, cs.CL
 Keyword Score: 33
 Keywords: Benchmarking, Reasoning, Large Language Model, Large Language Model
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.19318v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.19318v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.19318v1.pdf" filename="2403.19318v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.19318v2.pdf" filename="2403.19318v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 We introduce TableLLM, a robust <b>large</b> <b>language</b> <b>model</b> <b>(LLM)</b> with 13 billion parameters, purpose-built for proficiently handling tabular data manipulation tasks, whether they are embedded within documents or spreadsheets, catering to real-world office scenarios.
 We propose a distant supervision method for training, which comprises a <b>reasoning</b> process extension strategy, aiding in training <b>LLMs</b> to understand <b>reasoning</b> patterns more effectively as well as a cross-way validation strategy, ensuring the quality of the automatically generated data.
 To evaluate the performance of TableLLM, we have crafted a <b>benchmark</b> tailored to address both document and spreadsheet formats as well as constructed a well-organized evaluation pipeline capable of handling both scenarios.
-Thorough evaluations underscore the advantages of TableLLM when compared to various existing general-purpose and tabular data-focused <b>LLMs.</b> We have publicly released the model checkpoint, source code, <b>benchmarks,</b> and a web application for user interaction.
+Thorough evaluations underscore the advantages of TableLLM when compared to various existing general-purpose and tabular data-focused <b>LLMs.</b> We have publicly released the model checkpoint, source code, <b>benchmarks,</b> and a web application for user interaction.Our codes and data are publicly available at https://github.com/TableLLM/TableLLM.

 {{</citation>}}